 Rose looked around for some way, any way, to help them.
-Astrid motioned 'forward' to Rose, and before she could respond, hurried forward, behind another stack of metal scaffolding.
+Astrid motioned 'forward' to Rose, and before she could respond, Astrid had hurried forward, behind another stack of metal scaffolding.
 Rose glanced down at the sonic screwdriver.
 She couldn't use it on the hosts, but she might be able to zap Max's circuits with it.

 "So…" the Doctor was theorising.
 "Business is failing and you wreck the ship so that makes things even worse.
 Oh yes!
 No. Yes!" he announced, swivelling to Jack.
 "The business isn't failing."

 "It's failed already," Jack supplied, resigned.
 "Past tense."